Welcome to today's edition of the Rush 24-7 podcast.

 I don't know.

-They always land, they never land at MIT.
+They never land at MIT.

-They never land at Harvard, but they never landed at at uh at the UN.
+They never landed at the UN.

 They always land, you know, in a trailer park.

-I'm gonna have to think about where to put this woman's office.
+They're going to have to think about where to put this woman's office.

 You know, people are laughing about this UFO stuff.

-Don't forget now, in the debates and the 2008 presidential campaign, Dennis Kucinich was forced to admit that he'd seen a UFO and that he was uh very moved by it.
+Don't forget now, in the debates and the 2008 presidential campaign, Dennis Kucinich was forced to admit that he'd seen a UFO and that he was very moved by it.

-And I've got people saying, hey, Rush, a UFO landed in Central Park in a movie, the day the Earth Stood Still 2008.
+And I've got people saying, hey, Rush, a UFO landed in Central Park in a movie, The Day the Earth Stood Still 2008.

 Yeah, that was in a movie.